Azure/azure-powershell/src/DataDog/docs/New-AzDataDogTagRule.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IMonitoringTagRules>: Capture logs and metrics of Azure resources based on ARM tags.
+INPUTOBJECT <IDataDogIdentity>: Identity Parameter
+  - `[ConfigurationName <String>]`: Configuration name
+  - `[Id <String>]`: Resource identity path
+  - `[MonitorName <String>]`: Monitor resource name
+  - `[ResourceGroupName <String>]`: The name of the resource group.
+The name is case insensitive.
+  - `[RuleSetName <String>]`: Rule set name
+  - `[SubscriptionId <String>]`: The ID of the target subscription.

-  - `[LogRuleFilteringTag <IFilteringTag[]>]`: List of filtering tags to be used for capturing logs.
+LOGRULEFILTERINGTAG <IFilteringTag[]>: List of filtering tags to be used for capturing logs.
 This only takes effect if SendResourceLogs flag is enabled.
 If empty, all resources will be captured.
 If only Exclude action is specified, the rules will apply to the list of all available resources.
 If Include actions are specified, the rules will only include resources with the associated tags.
   - `[Action <TagAction?>]`: Valid actions for a filtering tag.
 Exclusion takes priority over inclusion.
   - `[Name <String>]`: The name (also known as the key) of the tag.
   - `[Value <String>]`: The value of the tag.

-  - `[LogRuleSendAadLog <Boolean?>]`: Flag specifying if AAD logs should be sent for the Monitor resource.
-  - `[LogRuleSendResourceLog <Boolean?>]`: Flag specifying if Azure resource logs should be sent for the Monitor resource.
-  - `[LogRuleSendSubscriptionLog <Boolean?>]`: Flag specifying if Azure subscription logs should be sent for the Monitor resource.
-  - `[MetricRuleFilteringTag <IFilteringTag[]>]`: List of filtering tags to be used for capturing metrics.
+METRICRULEFILTERINGTAG <IFilteringTag[]>: List of filtering tags to be used for capturing metrics.
 If empty, all resources will be captured.
 If only Exclude action is specified, the rules will apply to the list of all available resources.
 If Include actions are specified, the rules will only include resources with the associated tags.

-INPUTOBJECT <IDataDogIdentity>: Identity Parameter
-  - `[ConfigurationName <String>]`:
-  - `[Id <String>]`: Resource identity path
-  - `[MonitorName <String>]`: Monitor resource name
-  - `[ResourceGroupName <String>]`: The name of the resource group to which the Datadog resource belongs.
-  - `[RuleSetName <String>]`:
-  - `[SubscriptionId <String>]`: The Microsoft Azure subscription ID.

-LOGRULEFILTERINGTAG <IFilteringTag[]>: List of filtering tags to be used for capturing logs.This only takes effect if SendResourceLogs flag is enabled.If empty, all resources will be captured.If only Exclude action is specified, the rules will apply to the list of all available resources.If Include actions are specified, the rules will only include resources with the associated tags.
-  - `[Action <TagAction?>]`: Valid actions for a filtering tag.
-Exclusion takes priority over inclusion.
-  - `[Name <String>]`: The name (also known as the key) of the tag.
-  - `[Value <String>]`: The value of the tag.

-METRICRULEFILTERINGTAG <IFilteringTag[]>: List of filtering tags to be used for capturing metrics.If empty, all resources will be captured.If only Exclude action is specified, the rules will apply to the list of all available resources.If Include actions are specified, the rules will only include resources with the associated tags.
   - `[Action <TagAction?>]`: Valid actions for a filtering tag.
 Exclusion takes priority over inclusion.
   - `[Name <String>]`: The name (also known as the key) of the tag.
   - `[Value <String>]`: The value of the tag.